bbauska/UofM-AdvStyling/readme.md

 <!-- ![](images/image050.webp){width="4.0in" height="2.0952996500437444in"} -->

 Right here the style sheet style is only going to apply when the content is being displayed on a screen.
-And for many of you, that\'s the only way you know of content being displayed.
+And for many of you, that&apos;s the only way you know of content being displayed.
 But for those of us who are older or just plain old we remember a time when on your computer you might want to print out directions someplace and so when you printed out